Distances

 - Rotherhithe & Wapping 171.3

 Here the underground connects both sides of the river with Wapping on the left bank and Rotherhithe on the right.
 Both banks have evidence of their historic ties to shipping.
 Even the pubs have nautical themes: Captain Kidd in Wapping stands near Execution Dock where the pirate, Wiiliam Kidd, was executed in 1701.
 The Mayflower, Rotherhithe, was named after the Pilgrim Father's ship, which was moored nearby.
+The underground uses the Thames Tunnel, the first ever tunnel to be built under a navigable river.
+It was built by Marc Brunel and his son, Isambard.
+The Brunel Museum lies opposite the Mayflower.

 - Canary Wharf Pier 173.1